-Similarly, if you had customised the old logging.properties file you may need to prepare analogous changes for the new log4j2.properties file.
+Similarly, if you had customised the old logging.properties file you may need to prepare analogous changes for the new log4j2.properties and log4j2-utility.properties files.

 Chapter 17.
 Docker

 One of the simplest ways to get started with ActiveMQ Artemis is by using one of our Docker images.